 Always check the weather conditions before heading out, especially if it is winter time in Iceland.
 During winter, the road conditions can be challenging, and you want to make sure you are prepared for the journey ahead.
 If the thought of driving on slippery roads in windy conditions makes you uncomfortable, then one of the tours out of Reykjavík may be a better choice for you.
 That being said, having your own vehicle offers you a lot more freedom to stay longer at certain locations that you are finding the most interesting while you travel.

 What are the top stops on the Iceland Golden Circle?

 If you’re pressed for time, the three top stops that all tourists want to see our:

 - Gullfoss Waterfall

-The Thingvellir National Park visitor center is a must stop if you want to learn more about the titanic forces that have shaped this country and continue to work on it on a daily basis.
-From the visitor center there are many footpaths leading down to fissures between the plates.
+The Thingvellir National Park visitor center is a must stop if you want to learn more about the titanic forces that have shaped this country and continue to work on it daily.
+From the visitor center, there are many footpaths leading down to fissures between the plates.
 It is a highly unique opportunity not available almost anywhere else on the planet.

 Thingvellir became a national park in 1930 when a law was passed which stated Thingvellir "a protected national shrine for all Icelanders, the perpetual property of the Icelandic nation under the preservation of parliament, never to be sold or mortgaged."